 Tolerance and Diversity

-Embracing and advocating for inclusivity and understanding in all levels of our business and in the community.
+Embracing and advocating for inclusivity and understanding in our business and in the community.

-Fighting for education, child care, defeating poverty and improving health outcomes in all communities.
+Fighting for education, child care, our community and improving health outcomes in all communities.

 Stakeholder and civic engagement and communication (e.g. employees, guest, community).